sixLUKEY/Typescript_design_patterns/README.md

 - ### Visitor

   Pass an object called a visitor to a hierarchy of objects and execute a method on them.

+[^1]: Abstracts the instantiation process so that there is a logical separation between how objects are composed and finally represented.
+[^2]: Focuses more on how classes and objects are composed using the different structural techniques, and to form structures with more or altered flexibility.
+[^3]: Are concerned with the inner algorithms, process flow, the assignment of responsibilities and the intercommunication between objects.